zk-ruby/zk/README.markdown

-# ZK
+# ZK #

 [![Build Status (master)](https://secure.travis-ci.org/slyphon/zk.png?branch=master)](http://travis-ci.org/slyphon/zk)

-ZK is a high-level interface to the Apache [ZooKeeper][] server.
+ZK is an application programmer's interface to the Apache [ZooKeeper][] server.
 It is based on the [zookeeper gem][] which is a multi-Ruby low-level driver.
-Currently MRI 1.8.7, 1.9.2, 1.9.3, and JRuby are supported, rubinius 2.0.testing is supported-ish (it's expected to work, but upstream is unstable, so YMMV).
+Currently MRI 1.8.7, 1.9.2, 1.9.3, REE, and JRuby are supported.
+Rubinius 2.0.testing is supported-ish (it's expected to work, but upstream is unstable, so YMMV).

 ZK is licensed under the [MIT][] license.